 “structured, short-term, present-oriented psychotherapy for depression, directed toward solving current problems and modifying dysfunctional thinking and behavior.”

-The basic idea behind CBT is that people with depression have a set of beliefs about themselves.
+The basic idea behind Cognitive Behavioral Therapy is that people with depression have a set of beliefs about themselves.
 These beliefs cause them to automatically have negative thoughts in response to adversity, and these thoughts cause them to retreat within and become further depressed.

 Beck felt that this contradicted contemporary thinking about depression, as he felt that treatments for depression at the time focused too much on previous experiences rather than on current day-to-day beliefs and experiences.
 By realizing the importance of cognition and day-to-day thinking in depression and depressive symptoms, Beck revolutionized the treatment of depression.

-Eventually, this shift in thinking also made its way to other disorders as CBT started being used as a treatment for non-depression disorders, which we will discuss later in this article.
+Eventually, this shift in thinking also made its way to other disorders as Cognitive Behavioral Therapy started being used as a treatment for non-depression disorders, which we will discuss later in this article.

-From there, Beck and his colleagues were confident that CBT had potential as a treatment for depression, so they published a cognitive therapy treatment manual and (what would come to be known as) CBT started gaining acceptance beyond the University of Pennsylvania Medical School in the greater field of psychology.
+From there, Beck and his colleagues were confident that Cognitive Behavioral Therapy had potential as a treatment for depression, so they published a cognitive therapy treatment manual and (what would come to be known as) Cognitive Behavioral Therapy started gaining acceptance beyond the University of Pennsylvania Medical School in the greater field of psychology.

 Who Is The Founder?